Tokyo Water Taxi: Explore Tokyo from the Water

 Discover the City by Water with Tokyo Water Taxi

-When we talk about Tokyo, one of the first things that come to mind is its extensive network of trains and subways.
+When we talk about Tokyo, one of the first things that comes to mind is its extensive network of trains and subways.
 It’s indeed one of the most effective ways to get around the city.
 However, it can be very crowded, especially during rush hours.

 *Please note that this article contains affiliate links.